Listening out for NI's 'elusive' curlews

 The curlew has inspired poets with its low, bubbling and rising call.

-It is sometimes confused with its much bolder cousins, the gull and the windbill, but is a much more elusive bird than those brazen show offs.
+It is sometimes confused with the much bolder gull and whimbrel, but is a much more elusive bird than those brazen show-offs.

 That can make monitoring their numbers, which are known to be in decline, that much more difficult.